Thae Byong-ryol

 Thae Byong-ryol (Korean: 태병렬; 1916-December 29, 1986), General of the Korean People ’s Army (April 1992).
-On October 1980 elected by the First Plenary Session of the 6th Central Committee of the Workers' Party of Korea he was elected a member of the Central Military Commission.
+In October 1980 elected by the First Plenary Session of the 6th Central Committee of the Workers' Party of Korea he was elected a member of the Central Military Commission.
 Thae Byong-ryol served as a member of the central Committee from October 14, 1980 until his death.
 He has at least one son named Thae Hyong-chol, who is the president of Kim Il Sung University.